NicoleHeather/CPSC-481---Group-3---Tut-3/README.md

   - Account: Personal info and account management, i.e settings

 ### Not Implemented:
-- NA
+- Quick actions

 ### Suggested Steps:
 1. Swipe the images on the upper middle part of the screen to switch between stored itineraries
-2. (Optional) Slelect any of the four buttons underneath "Quick actions"
-3. Select the **“Itinerary”** option on the toolbar
+2. Select the **“Itinerary”** option on the toolbar

 ---